 Frequently Asked Questions

 Our transparent distribution system connects farmers and food producers in the Northeast region with wholesale buyers like chefs, grocers, schools, hospitals, farm stands, and buying clubs — and now to eaters like you!
 Combining an ecommerce platform, personalized customer service, professional staff, and a fleet of delivery vehicles, Market Mobile helps farmers focus on farming, increases the overall sale of locally grown products in our community, and provides buyers with a trusted and tested system for buying local food directly from the source.

 How do I place an order?

 1) Create an account.
 It takes less than a minute!
-(Under Business Category, feel free to choose “Advocate.”)
+(Under Business Category, feel free to choose “Advocate.”
+If you will be using SNAP/EBT to pay, please put “EBT” after your Name and in the Business Name area so that we know.)
 Once signed up, return to this same page to log in for future orders.

 2) Once logged in, click the “Market Mobile” link.
 This will take you to the online order form, where you can choose food from the local farmers and food makers who have listed their items for sale.
 Think of it as an online farmers market!